-1.3.6 Full SARSA test series
+1.3.2 SARSA test series: experimental design & results

 In the github folder SARSA you will find 6 specifications, varying along two dimensions.
-There are two epsilon schemes; whereas one is a monotonously linearly decreasing epsilon, floored at 0.01, whereas the other scheme is a discontinuous epsilon development with multiple resets of epsilon to a higher level.
-This should reduce the risk of ending up at a non-optimal solution.
+There are two epsilon schemes; whereas one is a monotonously linearly decreasing epsilon, floored at 0.01, whereas the other scheme is a discontinuous epsilon development with multiple discontinuous resets of epsilon to a higher level.
+This should reduce the risk of ending up at a non-optimal solution by continuously varying exploration and exploitation.
 The other varying dimension are the alphas, chosen at 0.1, 0.5 and 0.8.
-Thus, there are 2x3=6 specifications for testing and comparison.
 After 5000 training episodes, there are performance tests with 500 epsiodes.
 Results are always expressed in percentiles, thus the average result over the percentiles (100 datapoints, in test mode 5 episodes are pooled to one datapoint).

+Analogous to Q-Learning we also specified 2 random agents with alpha = 0.5 and 0.8 respectively to evaluate performance of the different parametrizations’ effectiveness.
+Thus, there are 2x3 +2*2=10 specifications for testing and comparison.

-SARSA summary table of parametrizations and main performance measures after 5000 training episodes (we forgot to specify those measures in the code and thus extrapolated the average of the test performance as intercept + 50*slope of each statistic in the performance test.
-Rounding errors will occur but are omitted from consideration)
+SARSA summary table of parametrizations and main performance measures after 5000 training episodes